infinum/dotnet-handbook/Aspire/About Aspire.md

 The **ServiceDefaults** project is a shared library commonly used in Aspire-based solutions to centralize and standardize configuration, middleware, and service registration across multiple microservices or API projects.
 By referencing ServiceDefaults from each service, you can ensure consistent application of best practices such as logging, health checks, OpenTelemetry, and other cross-cutting concerns.

 ### Typical Uses
-- Registering default middleware (e.g., exception handling, CORS, HTTPS redirection)
+- Enabling distributed tracing and metrics collection with OpenTelemetry
-- Applying consistent logging and tracing configuration
+- Configuring service discovery and resilient HTTP clients
-- Adding health checks and metrics endpoints
+- Registering health checks and liveness endpoints
-- Sharing common service extensions and utilities
+- Applying consistent middleware and cross-cutting concerns (e.g., exception handling, CORS, HTTPS redirection)

 This approach helps reduce code duplication and enforces uniformity across your distributed application, making it easier to maintain and evolve your solution.